ShermilaPKSS/bike_sharing_demand_analysis/README.md

 Seoul Bike Sharing Demand Analysis

-This repository contains the analysis and exploration of the Seoul Bike Sharing Demand dataset from UCI Machine Learning Repository.
-The goal of this project is to uncover insights into bike rental patterns, explore how various weather conditions and time-based factors affect bike demand, and offer business recommendations for optimizing bike availability.
+This repository contains the analysis and exploration of the [Seoul Bike Sharing Demand](https://archive.ics.uci.edu/ml/datasets/Seoul+Bike+Sharing+Demand) dataset from the UCI Machine Learning Repository.

+The goal of this project is to uncover insights into bike rental patterns, examine how various weather conditions and time-based factors influence bike demand, and provide data-driven business recommendations for optimizing bike availability and marketing strategies.